sfzgzs/whilecc-approximability/README.md

 This gives us the denotation of our recursive function.

-ALTHOUGH, the omega complete partial order defined here is NOT $\omega$ScottContinuous.
+HOWEVER, the intuitive omega complete partial order relation defined here is NOT $\omega$ScottContinuous.
 In fact, Plotkin and Apt [show](https://homepages.inf.ed.ac.uk/gdp/publications/Countable_nondeterminism_random_assignment.pdf) that such denotational semantics cannot exist.

 # References